Tomato cut in half to remove tomato seeds

 2. Scoop Out the Seeds

 Removing seeds from tomatoes is as simple as cutting the tomato into quarters and scooping out all the seeds including the “gel” like substance that surrounds the seeds.
-If you’re interested in alternative seed starting methods, consider our Soil Blocking: Better For You And Your Plants article.
+Once you’ve saved your seeds, here’s exactly how we start tomato seeds indoors for strong seedlings.

 Make sure that if you’re saving seeds from more than one tomato variety that you have different containers for each one so you can keep track.
 All tomato seeds look the same.